-These cake mix cookie bars are made with just 4 ingredients – everyone loves this easy dessert recipe!
-All you need to make this cake mix dessert is a box of yellow cake mix, oil, eggs, and chocolate chips or chunks.
+These cake mix cookie bars are made with just 4 ingredients and everyone loves this easy dessert recipe!
+The only thing better than yellow cake mix cookies is cookie bars!

-Today I’m sharing with you one of the most addictive (and simple) desserts that you’ll ever make!
+Today I am sharing with you one of the most addictive (and simple) desserts that you’ll ever make!

 It has fast become top of my easy dessert list.